No More Stale Feedback: Co-Evolving Critics for Open-World Agent Learning: Results

 \subsection{RQ3: Why is the saturation-aware (SA) reward design effective?}

 To examine whether SA gain shaping provides a more informative learning signal than a linear improvement reward, we compare two reward designs on Qwen3-4B in WebShop and SciWorld: the linear reward \(\Delta s = s_r - s_o\), and our saturation-aware gain \(g(s_o,s_r)\) in Eq.~\ref{eq: reward}.
-Since SA shaping relies on meaningful reward magnitudes, we focus on these two benchmarks with non-binary rewards.

 As shown in Table~\ref{tab:ablation}, disabling SA shaping while keeping the rest of ECHO unchanged leads to consistent drops on both datasets.
 Notably, the degradation is larger on WebShop.
 We attribute this to the different regimes reached by the policy: SciWorld is more challenging and the learned agent remains further from saturation, so training is less dominated by last-mile refinements where SA shaping is designed to provide extra signal; in contrast, WebShop more often enters a near-ceiling regime, making SA shaping more impactful.